PALLET FLOW RACK SYSTEM

 Pallet Flow rack system is driven by gravity.
-It is perfect for fast-moving product with first-in/first out (FIFO) stock rotation.
+It is perfect for a fast-moving product with first-in/first out (FIFO) stock rotation.
 Heavy-duty skate wheels on sloped shelves allow palletized loads to flow forward for picking.
 The high-density storage utilizes space with fewer aisles.
-Pallet Flow can send pallets through standard pallet rack or to Carton Flow Systems consisting of multi-level picking modules to split loads into boxes or piece parts.
+Pallet flow can send pallets through standard pallet rack or to carton flow systems consisting of multi-level picking modules to split loads into boxes or piece parts.

 Cooler and freezer warehousing is expensive, with costs as much as 10x more than ambient storage.
 To ensure the lowest operating cost per pallet, freezer storage area requires an optimized storage design with maximum pallet density.
 Pallet flow will do just that – delivering the highest system density, up to 15 pallets deep, with FIFO inventory rotation for food items and perishable goods.
 Pallet flow can increase freezer and storage potential by up to 60%.

 Be careful, looks can be deceiving – not all pallet racking systems are built for freezer-cooler applications.
 You need a system designed to survive the harsh, frigid environment for the long term.
 While many systems are configured to look the same, their functionality is not.